-- Relationships - we refer to both relationships with peers and managers.
+We refer to both relationships with peers and managers.
+Internal communications are extremely important.
 An employee will not succeed without an adequate manager and colleagues who make them feel good at work and cooperate effectively.

 Encourage constant communication through all kinds of means: from live communication to remote, through specially designed apps for team collaboration.

 Note: Do you want to be a successful people manager?
 We share 12 skills you need to master.